The Wine Effect:

 I love this meme and would like to dedicate it to all the women in the world.

-I created it, back 2 years ago, with special thoughts for all the women in the world who enjoy having this special type of moment for themselves: drinking wine (or anything else that you would want to put in your glass), while totally forgetting about their date (male or female alike, but more men I think...😊)... isn't it great?
+I created it, back 2 years ago, in 2017, with particular thoughts for all the women in the world who enjoy having this particular type of moment for themselves: drinking wine (or anything else that you would want to put in your glass) while totally forgetting about their date (male or female alike, but more men I think...😊) and everything else.
+Just having this moment for themselves....
+Isn't it great?
 I think it is...

 I call that "The Wine Effect"!
-Yes, wine has this kind of effect on people, more especially after a long, stressful day at work or anywhere else or for whatever reasons you did not feel great about that day...
+Yes, wine has this kind of effect on people, especially after a long, stressful day at work (or anywhere else) or for whatever reason you did not feel great about that day...

 "Château Haut-Brion 1959.
 Magnificent wine.
 I love French wine like I love the French language.
 I have sampled every language, French is my favorite.
 Fantastic language.
 Especially to curse with: Nom de dieu de putain de bordel de merde de saloperie de connard d'enculé de ta mère.
 It's like wiping your arse with silk.
 I love it." (*)